 This year, the SDG Global Festival of Action was especially inspiring.
 The opening ceremony was lit up by thought-provoking ideas on leadership and the pivotal role it plays in the advancement of the Sustainable Development Goals.
-The Global Director of the UN SDG Action Campaign, Marina Ponti, challenged us to have a re-think about our approach in tackling the challenges we face in achieving the SDGs.
-Eddie Ndopu, the Special Advisor for Impact and Corporate Sustainability - RTW Investments, implored us to stand up and fight for what is right.
-He explained during his speech that we all have the capability to lead - we just need to be defiant and take the lead.
+The Global Director of the UN SDG Action Campaign, Marina Ponti, invited us to re-think our approach in tackling the challenges we face in achieving the SDGs.
+Eddie Ndopu, the Special Advisor for Impact and Corporate Sustainability – RTW Investments, implored us to stand up and fight for what is right.
+He explained that we all have the capability to lead – we just need to be defiant and take the lead.

 As I sat down soaking in all the words and images, I began to reflect on my definition of leadership.
 In my opinion, it is clear that anyone can be a leader.
 Leadership doesn’t necessarily mean having a “big” title or looking “important”.
 Rather, it means having a profound understanding of self.
 In other words: raising self-awareness.
 As a member of the BMW Responsible Leaders Network, I took advantage of the opportunity to attend a workshop organised by BMW Foundation which further reaffirmed my position.
 The session was introduced by Cristina Umani from the Foundation and moderated by Pablo Handl, a fellow BMW Responsible Leader.
 The session was titled: What the World Needs Now: Responsible Leadership.
 Far from a conventional seminar, this co-creative workshop helped us to reconnect with our leadership experiences in the past.